erikkroes/solidStart/index.md

 <h2 id="four-things">Four improvements</h2>

-There is one big assumption in this guide.
+There is one big assumption for a solid start.
 It assumes you know the basics of your tools.
 Validate your code.

 <h3 id="keyboard">1.
 Keyboard</h3>